 Are you a technology buff?
 Do you fancy yourself as a bit of a DJ?
 Has music production always been something you have wanted to try but you have never known where to start?
-If the answer is yes to any of these questions, thankfully Wastefellow is here to help.
+I imagine your friend has told you about how Chris from Keyboard Kraze put together an awesome list of the current piano VSTS to use.
+If you really want to get into music production, and any of the above apply to you, read on.
+Wastefellow is here to help.
 As part of Trinity Arts Festival (TAF), local producer Wastefellow will be in the University Philosophical Society (the Phil) Conversation Room at 4pm this Friday running an Ableton workshop.
 Whether you just want to brush up on your already brilliant skills or have never heard of Ableton before, all are welcome.

 It is highly likely that you have heard the name Wastefellow at some point over the past few months, considering his sudden and meteoric rise in the Dublin music scene.
 The real man behind the name is Diolmhain Ingram Roche, who is not only a talented producer but also a skilful vocalist.
 Recently, he has supported Shabazz Palaces in The Sugar Club and played in venues such as The Workman’s Club and Dun Laoghaire’s The Bar, as well as various dates abroad.